CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/README.md

 a shared library instead - consult your linker's manual for how to do it.

-To compile your *tests* that use the gtest shared library, add
+To compile your *tests* that use the gtest shared library, add1

     -DGTEST_LINKED_AS_SHARED_LIBRARY=1